Angel wings beautifully symbolize love, spirituality, and protection.

 Vanessa Beaty’s unique wreath is shaped like angel wings – it looks spectacular!

 But it’s just as easy to make.
-All you have to do is make cones using pages from an old book and glue them together in the right order.
+All you have to do is make cones using pages from an old book and glue them together (a glue gun is most helpful!) in the right order.

 Vanessa’s post on the DIY & Crafts blog highlights the entire process of making the wings.